Private Data Legislation

 One of the main challenges experienced by businesses in regulatory compliance is meeting the data retention requirements of the various policies they must adhere to which often require data be retained for longer than would normally be deemed necessary for operational purposes.

-Firstly, there are the practical difficulties in storing such large amounts of data for longer periods than otherwise desired.
+Firstly, there are the practical difficulties in storing such large amounts of private data for longer periods than otherwise desired.
 In addition, actually ensuring that all relevant data is retained within the organization can be an issue, particularly with more users using laptops or BYOD and storing data locally.

 In addition, data retention requirements can also come into conflict with data privacy rights.
 For example, laws ensuring that individuals have a “right to be forgotten” might insist that data is deleted on request while meeting compliance requirements state that data must be kept for a specific period of time.